byuccl/ddr_rowhammer/BIST_DOC.md

 The following are CSR registers controlling the Bist via software:

-- sdram_generator.reset: A signal used to reset the state machine.
+  * sdram_generator.reset: A signal used to reset the state machine.
-- sdram_generator.base: The starting address that the bist should write to.
+  * sdram_generator.base: The starting address that the bist should write to.
-- sdram_generator.end: The maximum DRAM address that the Bist should write to
+  * sdram_generator.end: The maximum DRAM address that the Bist should write to
-- sdram_generator.length: The number of DRAM words to write.
+  * sdram_generator.length: The number of DRAM words to write.
 (A DRAM word in this case is enough bytes to fill one transaction to the DRAM.)
-- sdram_generator.mode: The data mode.
+  * sdram_generator.mode: The data mode.
 The data is created, written and read in the Bist state machine itself, not in software.
-- sdram_generator.start: The signal to start the generator state machine.
+  * sdram_generator.start: The signal to start the generator state machine.
-- sdram_generator.done: A register to read.
+  * sdram_generator.done: A register to read.
 This helps us know if the generator state machine is finished.
-- sdram_generator.ticks: A register to keep track of the number of ticks throughout the burst write.
+  * sdram_generator.ticks: A register to keep track of the number of ticks throughout the burst write.
-- sdram_generator.pattern: A register to control the data pattern to write to the dram if the data mode is 'fixed'.
+  * sdram_generator.pattern: A register to control the data pattern to write to the dram if the data mode is 'fixed'.

-- sdram_checker.reset: A signal used to reset the state machine.
+  * sdram_checker.reset: A signal used to reset the state machine.
 This also resets the error count.
-- sdram_checker.base: The starting address that the Bist should read from.
+  * sdram_checker.base: The starting address that the Bist should read from.
-- sdram_checker.end: The maximum DRAM address that the Bist should read from.
+  * sdram_checker.end: The maximum DRAM address that the Bist should read from.
-- sdram_checker.length: The number of DRAM words to read.
+  * sdram_checker.length: The number of DRAM words to read.
-- sdram_checker.mode: The data mode.
+  * sdram_checker.mode: The data mode.
 If the mode is fixed, the data is read from a csr register, otherwise it is read from a memory module.
-- sdram_checker.start: The signal to start the checker state machine.
+  * sdram_checker.start: The signal to start the checker state machine.
-- sdram_checker.done: A register to read.
+  * sdram_checker.done: A register to read.
 This helps us know if the checker state machine is finished.
-- sdram_checker.ticks: A register to keep track of the number of ticks throughout the burst write.
+  * sdram_checker.ticks: A register to keep track of the number of ticks throughout the burst write.
-- sdram_checker.errors: A register to read that keeps track of the number of errors counted in the checker state machine.
+  * sdram_checker.errors: A register to read that keeps track of the number of errors counted in the checker state machine.
-- sdram_checker.pattern: A register to control the data pattern to check after reading from the dram if the data mode is 'fixed'.
+  * sdram_checker.pattern: A register to control the data pattern to check after reading from the dram if the data mode is 'fixed'.

+Our bist ran the following way:

+- First, the command ```sdram_bist_pat 165``` was called.
+In hex, the value of 165 is 0xa5.
+This value was written to both the sdram_generator.pattern and sdram_checker.pattern CSR registers.
+It was replicated enough times and concatenated to fill the entire space of the DRAM controller data width.
+- Next, the command ```sdram_bist 8192 1 0 2``` was issued.
+  - The software first checked that the length of bytes, 8192, was a power of 2.
+The software also checked the length against a minimum, which was the number of bytes to fill one DRAM controller transaction.
+(For example, the minimum length allowed when running this program with the nexys video board was 16 bytes: the maximum amount for a one-burst write to the DRAM.)
+  - After the checks, and after the software initialized global error, length, and tick counters to zero, the software enetered a forever-running loop.
+An ```if``` statement checked on the beginning of each loop if the user inputed any character during execution, and if true, the statement ran a ```break``` command and exited the bist loop.
+  - A new loop is entered into which starts the writing and reading.
+    - First, the CSR registers controlling the generator are updated.
+First, the register sdram_generator.reset is set high, then low, to reset the generator state machine.
+For the incrementing address mode, sdram_generator.base is first set to zero, sdram_generator.end is set to base + length, and sdram_generator.length is set to the length.
+The register sdram_generator.mode, the data mode, is set to 0, indicating the data is in a fixed data mode and should be checked by a CSR register.
+After this, the statement ```cdelay(100)``` is run, which delays the software program for about 100 ms.

 # Guide to LiteDRAM: